lakubuDavid/Noon/README.md

     noon(.exe)      -- The server executable
     noon.config.lua -- The configuration file
     routes/         -- Contains the routes
+    -- NOT IMPLEMENTED
-    static/         -- Contains all the static files (not implemented)
+    static/         -- Contains all the static files
 ```